joshuaeckroth/csci221-website/lecture/polymorphism.markdown

 Now, there is a significant problem with this state of affairs we have constructed.
 We're not getting the full power of object-orientation and inheritance.
-We all know that every shape has an area, so any object that is a `Shape`, by way of inheritance, should have an `area()` method.
+We know that every shape has an area, so any object that is a `Shape`, by way of inheritance, should have an `area()` method.
 Recall that if we create a `Rectangle` object, say `Rectangle r(3, 5);` then we are simultaneously creating a `Shape`